 Healthful Diabetes Cooking Tips

-Interested in making some healthful changes to your eating habits?
+Interested in easy low carb recipes for making some healthful changes to your eating habits?
 Here’s a low stress, low fuss way to ease into a healthy diet for diabetes.

 - Cook with whole grain products like brown rice, bran, oatmeal and quinoa rather than refined grains.
 Be sure to keep your measuring cup handy for portioning proper serving sizes.
 A serving of most cooked grains is about 1/2 cup.